 Li completed a photo assignment for the Inter-American Development Bank in Haiti where she was commissioned to take a variety of photographs documenting the bank’s infrastructure, agriculture, transport and socio-economic projects throughout the country and their effects on the Haitian people.
 The images were used as an important visual aid in various reports given to IDB Governors, stakeholders and the general public.

 On the Papua New Guinea Road – Li’s photos illustrate a report that draws attention to the Chinese intrusion into an isolated part of Papua New Guinea.
-The mine they were building in 2009 exports natural minerals out of the country for Chinese use.
+The mine they were building exports natural minerals out of the country for Chinese use.
 Photos were featured in a story by journalist Michael Deibert.

 Li photographed Faces of Ethiopia - a project recognizing the role of religion, ritual and modern politics in an ancient society.
 Photos were used by the Inter Press Service for articles about food security and the political landscape.

 Empowerment Through Art was a program designed, taught and documented by Li.
 The program instructed adults and children in Uganda, Togo, the USA and UK the benefits of art as a therapeutic medium of expression to aid emotional and social development, promote awareness, and empower communities.
 People affected by HIV/AIDS, poverty and other related issues gained opportunities for creative fulfillment, reducing stigma, the openness to display repressed emotions and the chance to develop talents and uplift confidence levels.
 Organizations involved: Plan International, Plan USA, Plan UK, Plan Uganda and Plan Togo.Video Watch the short film: Empowerment Through Art